 Jaeden Lieberher (Bill Denbrough), Jeremy Ray Taylor (Ben Hanscom), Sophia Lillis (Beverly Marsh), Jake Dylan Grazer (Eddie Kasprak), Finn Wolfhard (Richie Tozier), Chosen Jacobs (Mike Hanlon), Wyatt Oleef (Stanley Uris), Bill Skarsgård (Pennywise), Nicholas Hamilton (Henry Bowers), Stephen Bogaert (Mr Marsh), Owen Teague (Patrick Hockstetter), Jackson Robert Scott (Georgie Denbrough), Stuart Hughes (Officer Bowers), Geoffrey Pounsett (Zach Denbrough)

 The town of Derry, Maine, 1988.
 While playing in the streets, young Georgie Denbrough is dragged down into the sewers by the sinister clown Pennywise.
-In the subsequent year, Georgie’s older Bill is haunted by this, believing it is possible to find him.
-He and several other friends who form The Losers Club are on the run from bully Henry Bowers when they stumble into the sewers and encounter Pennywise.
-It continues to haunt them, appearing in the form of their fears and creating reality-warping illusions that adults cannot see.
-Digging into the town’s history leads Ben to believe this to be an ancient force of evil that returns every twenty-seven years to claim victims.
-After Beverly, the girl of the group, is abducted, they set out to find a means of combating Pennywise.
+In the subsequent year, Georgie’s older Bill is haunted by this, believing it is possible to find Georgie.
+Bill and several other friends who form The Losers Club are on the run from bully Henry Bowers when they stumble into the sewers and encounter Pennywise.
+Pennywise continues to haunt them, appearing in the form of their fears and creating reality-warping illusions that adults cannot see.
+Digging into the town’s history leads Ben to believe that Pennywise is an ancient force of evil that returns every twenty-seven years to claim victims.
+After Beverly, the girl of the group, is abducted, they set out to find a means of combatting Pennywise.

 It (1986) is the second longest of Stephen King’s novels, a Coming of Age horror story that alternates between a group of children in the 1950s and their adult selves returned to fight an ancient menace in the present.
 The book was brought to the screen once before as the mini-series It (1990), which has a mixed reputation.
 The one thing that everyone remembers about the mini-series though is Tim Curry’s Pennywise.
 It is this, almost singlehandedly, which has created the image of the killer clown, which has become a popular fixture in horror films and Halloween shows in the years since then (to the extent that the release of the new It was protested by professional clowns irritated at the negative image it was giving them).

-The idea of a cinematic remake of It has been floating around since Warner Brothers acquired the rights in 2009.
-The one most associated with the property was Cory Fukunaga, best known for the first season of tv’s True Detective (2014– ), which has gained a cult-like following.
+The idea of a cinematic remake of It has been floating around since Warner Brothers acquired the rights to the book in 2009.
+The one most associated with the property was Cory Fukunaga, best known for the first season of tv’s True Detective (2014– ), which has gained a cult following.
 Fukunaga wanted to mount It was a two-part film – the first part taking place in the 1980s, the second in the present – and received Stephen King’s blessing.
-However, he departed over differences with the studio over their wanting to make a single film and insert more horror scenes whereas he wanted to make a character-driven piece.
+However, he departed over differences with the studio and their wanting to make a single film and insert more horror scenes whereas he wanted to make a character-driven piece.